 There are other stock analysis and research platforms that offer you much better stock ratings as well as in-depth analysis.

-I personally use Seeking Alpha as one of my stock research platforms.
+I use Seeking Alpha as one of my stock research platforms.

 Seeking Alpha quant ratings and stock grades are much more robust and powerful than the simplified stock grade offered by Louis Navellier.